manaswinidas/rudder-docker/README.md

 ## Rudder Destination Transformation

 Conversion of events from Rudder format into destination specific format is handled by the transformation module.
 The transformation codes are written in Javascript.
-I

 The following blogs provide an overview of our transformation module